samirasal/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 * [x] I had trouble when implementing the additional features especially animating the stats numbers.
 I first attempted to use math functions since the value increases from 0 to the final value and then failed.
-Then I read on geeksforgeeks.org and MDN docs (just to mention a few) on how to approach this and I was able to seek guidance on how to implement this feature.
+Then I read on geeksforgeeks.org and MDN docs (just to mention a few) on how to approach this and I was able to seek guidance on how to implement this feature using a timestamp.
 It was tasking since I had never made this feature and almost didn't implement it but pulled through in the end.I would say implementing this function took me 2 days of trial and error to get it to work correctly.
 ## License

     Copyright [2024] [Samira Salifu]